Edge Balancer (Go) System Design

 • Retry with failover improves success rates, but must stay bounded to avoid amplifying tail latency.

-• Regular ECS restores deeper service and networking control, but adds task definitions, deployment orchestration, and load balancer/service wiring overhead.
+• Regular ECS restores deeper service and networking control, but adds task definitions, deployment orchestration, and Edge Balancer service-wiring overhead.

 Behavioral + Impact Signals